KDSmel/KDSmel.github.io/README.md

 **Data Summary**

-The dataset (facies_vectors.csv)for this study comes from Hugoton and Panoma Fields in North America which was used as class exercise at The University of Kansas (Dubois et. al, 2007).
+The dataset (facies_vectors.csv)for this study comes from Hugoton and Panoma Fields in North America.
 It consists of log data(the measurement of physical properties of rocks) of nine wells.
 We will use these log data to train supervised classifiers in order to predict discrete facies groups.
 For more detail, you may take a look here.
 The seven features are:

 1. GR: this wireline logging tools measure gamma emission
 2. ILD_log10: this is resistivity measurement